wbaik/2048-pytorch/README.md

 and I am using a version of [gym](https://github.com/mllobet/gym-2048).

 ### How to use this...
-One could rely on pure `explorations`, but `optimal moves` are probabilistically speaking not observed often enough.
-Therefore, use generated data, which teach the network to learn from better moves.
+One could rely on pure `explorations`, but `optimal moves` in `2048` are `probabilistically speaking` not observed often enough, if played randomly.
+Therefore, use generated data, which teach the `Q network` for better moves.
 Those generated data come from the discussion [here](https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048)

 To generate data, run the following: